Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalJan.md

 #306 As a student, I want to learn whether I need to create an extra python func for my extra data which needs to be in a html file.

+Yesterday I looked into if I needed to create an extra function for the thing I wanted to be able to do.
+I like writing clean code, so it was worth investigating if this was the case.
+And yes, I was correct.
+Since I am already parsing data the the patient page via a func, I decided I can easily expand that function so that I can send more data to the patient front page.
+So I looked into the data I also needed, threw it in the `database.py` and done.
+That was indeed the correct move.

 ## Journal